AI in Interviewer Training

-In a live conversation moderated by Recruiting Brainfood’s Hung Lee, we’ll dive into how recruiting teams can leverage AI to make interviewer training faster and more effective—with less strain on the people managing the process.
-Andreea Lungulescu (Principal Talent Partner, Wayfair), Ashley Chu (Recruiting Ops Manager, Protocol Labs), and Siadhal Magos (Co-founder & CEO, Metaview), will discuss how forward-thinking recruiting teams can leverage AI to:
+In a conversation moderated by Recruiting Brainfood’s Hung Lee, we dive into how recruiting teams can leverage AI to make interviewer training faster and more effective—with less strain on the people managing the process.
+Andreea Lungulescu (Principal Talent Partner, Wayfair), Ashley Chu (Recruiting Ops Manager, Protocol Labs), and Siadhal Magos (Co-founder & CEO, Metaview), discuss how forward-thinking recruiting teams can leverage AI to:

 - Establish consistent, effective interviewer training that improves quality of process—and quality of hire